 Wide receivers can often be seen pointing at the sideline after the huddle and before they get set in their position.
 Why are they pointing toward the sideline?

-Wide receivers point to the sideline where the referee lets them know they are on the line of a scrimmage or off the line of scrimmage.
+Wide receivers point to the sideline where the referee lets them know they are on the line of scrimmage or off the line of scrimmage.
 This helps the referee make sure there are enough players (7) on the line of scrimmage so the offense can avoid penalty.

-Pointing To The Referee
+Wide Receivers Point To The Referee

-Although it may look like the wide receiver is pointing at the opposing (or same) sideline, they are actually pointing at the referee.
+Although it may look like the wide receiver is pointing at the opposing (or the same) sideline, they are pointing at the referee.
 The communication between the referee, which we typically can’t hear on a live broadcast, is the receiver telling the referee he is “on” or “off.”

 This referee position is crucial because he essentially controls the line of scrimmage and makes sure there are no ineligible formations.